Better safe than sorry! We've compiled a few tips for your safety around campus.

 - Familiarize yourself with the campus.
 Make sure that you're aware of your current surroundings when you're walking around outside.
 Even if you have headphones on or you're talking to a friend, keep your eyes open to unusual activity.

-Campus Safety offers late-night safety escorts for any student who may feel concerned or uneasy about walking through campus in the evening.
-Students can call Campus Safety at 616.395.7770, and an officer will be dispatched to the student's location and bring them to where they need to be on-campus.
-Whether students are parked a distance from their residence and need a ride or it's just too late to walk on campus, Campus Safety officers are here to help.
+Campus Safety offers safety escorts for any student, faculty or staff member who may feel concerned or uneasy about walking through campus.
+You may call Campus Safety at 616.395.7770, and an officer will be dispatched to your location and bring you to where you need to be on-campus.

 - Campus Shuttle